-- the collaborator may not apply the expected financial resources, efforts or required expertise in developing the physical resources and systems necessary to successfully commercialize the HyperAcute product candidates or indoximod; - the collaborator may not invest in the development of a sales and marketing force and the related infrastructure at levels that ensure that sales of the HyperAcute product candidates or indoximod reach their full potential; - disputes may arise between us and a collaborator that delay the commercialization or adversely affect its sales or profitability of the HyperAcute product candidates or indoximod; or - the collaborator may independently develop, or develop with third parties, products that could compete with the HyperAcute product candidates or indoximod.
+- the collaborator may not apply the expected financial resources, efforts or required expertise in developing the physical resources and systems necessary to successfully commercialize the HyperAcute product candidates, indoximod, NLG-919, or any other potential product; - the collaborator may not invest in the development of a sales and marketing force and the related infrastructure at levels that ensure that sales of the HyperAcute product candidates, indoximod, NLG-919, or any other potential product reach their full potential; - disputes may arise between us and a collaborator that delay the commercialization or adversely affect its sales or profitability of the HyperAcute product candidates, indoximod, NLG-919, or any other potential product; or - the collaborator may independently develop, or develop with third parties, products that could compete with the HyperAcute product candidates, indoximod, NLG-919, or any other potential product.

-If we enter into one or more collaborations for our HyperAcute product candidates, indoximod or any of our other product candidates, we will be dependent on our collaborators' performance of their responsibilities and their cooperation with us.
+If we enter into one or more collaborations for our HyperAcute product candidates, indoximod, NLG-919, or any of our other product candidates, we will be dependent on our collaborators' performance of their responsibilities and their cooperation with us.
 Our collaborators may not perform their obligations under our agreements with them or otherwise cooperate with us.
 We cannot control whether our collaborators will devote the necessary resources to the activities contemplated by our collaborative agreements, nor can we control the timing of their performance.
 Our collaborators may choose to pursue existing or alternative technologies in preference to those being developed in collaboration with us.
 Disputes may arise between us and our collaborators that delay the development and commercialization of our product candidates that are difficult and costly to resolve, or may not be resolved.
-In addition, a collaborator for the HyperAcute product candidates or indoximod may have the right to terminate the collaboration at its discretion.
+In addition, a collaborator for the HyperAcute product candidates, indoximod, NLG-919, or any other potential product may have the right to terminate the collaboration at its discretion.
 Any termination may require us to seek a new collaborator, which we may not be able to do on a timely basis, if at all, or require us to delay or scale back the commercialization efforts.
-The occurrence of any of these events could adversely affect the commercialization of the HyperAcute product candidates or indoximod and materially harm our business and stock price by delaying the sale of any product that may be approved by the FDA, by slowing the growth of such sales, by reducing the profitability of the product and/or by adversely affecting the reputation of the product.
+The occurrence of any of these events could adversely affect the commercialization of the HyperAcute product candidates, indoximod, NLG-919, or any other potential product and materially harm our business and stock price by delaying the sale of any product that may be approved by the FDA, by slowing the growth of such sales, by reducing the profitability of the product and/or by adversely affecting the reputation of the product.